Rhys Dutton

 -

-in the defence of a shareholder class action arising from the collapse of Hastie Group (a global construction company within the ASX 200):
+in the defence of a shareholder class action arising from the collapse of Hastie Group, a global ASX 200 construction company: Sadie Ville Pty Ltd v Deloitte Touche Tohmatsu (A Firm) (No 7) [2023] FCA 1273 (and other related judgments);

 -